 PRO TIP: The AAFCO recommends a minimum of 18% crude protein in your dog’s food.

 Nevertheless, keep in mind Advance tends to use meal-type animal protein.
 So, instead of chicken, they add chicken meal, or lamb meal instead of lamb, etc. While this isn’t a huge deal, it’s important to ensure only human-grade protein meals are used.
 Whether or not they use human-grade ingredients isn’t specified, and because of it, our panel agreed to deduct 1 star.

 In spite of it, it’s good to see they don’t inflate that protein percentage with vegetables, and the entirety of the protein comes from animal sources of different kinds.

 In general, Advance’s formulas are very basic.
-While many dog food options nowadays include fruits, veggies and healthy extras, Advance is a simple protein + carb mix with added minerals and vitamins.
+While many dog food options nowadays include fruits, veggies and healthy extras, Advance is a simple protein and carb mix with added minerals and vitamins.
 Only a few recipes have extra ingredients like green lipped mussel or green tea, so you’ll have to read the ingredient list every time before purchasing.

-While the American FDA considers STPP as safe in small quantities, the American National Institute for Occupational Safety and Health -a CDC division- has warned against its possible neurotoxicity and consequences for sensitive tummies.
+While the American FDA considers STPP as safe in small quantities, the American National Institute for Occupational Safety and Health (a CDC division) has warned against its possible neurotoxicity and consequences for sensitive tummies.

-On the other hand, Advance is also one of our top picks in our best wet dog foods roundup.
+Advance also offers a tasty wet food range.
 They offer affordable options that are great as a treat or occasional supplementation.
 Because of their wide variety, we’re giving the brand 5 out of 5 stars in this category.